Unto the Dusk: Background

-Wishing to try a "novel approach" to visual communication, Sajin Baabu wrote the script with no background score and with characters being un-named, and in December 2010, while he was with a team at the Kairali Theatre in Thiruvananthapuram to shoot a documentary of one of the IFFK delegates, he met writer and artist M.P.
+Wishing to try a "novel approach" to visual communication, Sajin Baabu wrote the script with no background score and with characters being unnamed, and in December 2010, while he was with a team at the Kairali Theatre in Thiruvananthapuram to shoot a documentary of one of the IFFK delegates, he met writer and artist M.P.
 Sheeja.
 After he showed her his script for Unto the Dusk, she agreed to produce it with her associate L. Geetha.
 In December 2013, the film was reported and being near completion with an expected release date for some time in early 2014.
 Most of the film's cast are "first-timers".

 Plot

 The film opens with a scene of death of a young choir singer in a seminary with evidence pointing towards necrophilia.
 The police suspects and tortures two seminary students.
 What follows is a nonlinear, fragmented, cinematic collection of images that travel back and forth in time, in fine detail at times and just a suggestive glance at other times, thus assisting and obfuscating the viewer in this engagement with the film.